 Berber and Droste’s performances continued to shock and outrage the public.
-She was jailed for several weeks after personally offending the king of Yugoslavia with a nude dance performance.
-As a result they were both banned from performing in European venues for several years.
+She was in jail for several weeks after personally offending the king of Yugoslavia with a nude dance performance.
+As a result, they were both banned from performing in European venues for several years.
 Reports of scandalous behavior followed Berber wherever she went.
 She was often seen around town with her pet monkey draped around her neck.
 There were reports that she visited restaurants naked but for a sable coat.

-After Droste was jailed for fraud (he also stole Berber's furs and jewelry), Berber met and married American dancer Henri Chatin-Hoffman in 1924, two weeks after they met.
+After Droste was taken to jail for fraud (he also stole Berber’s furs and jewelry), Berber met and married American dancer Henri Chatin-Hoffman in 1924, two weeks after they met.

 Otto Dix and His Dancer

 In 1925, Otto Dix, a German artist whose work was often heavily critical of the war, painted an intriguing portrait of Berber.
 Rather than depicting Berber nude, he painted her in a slinky red dress, one hand resting on her hip.
 She strikes a fierce, vampy pose, and her face is thickly coated in make-up as if she’s wearing a mask.

 Dix and his wife knew Berber both professionally and personally (they saw several of her live performances).
 With Dix’s portrait, he reminds the viewer that everything, even Berber’s over-the-top sexuality and persona, is an act and a performance.

 Before Berber was the subject of Dix’s painting, she sat for a series of racy lithographs by the German artist Charlotte Berend-Corinth.
 All of them depict a 20-year-old Berber, comfortable in her naked body, confidently taking up space, an embodiment of the “New Woman.”